USDAForestService/gdalraster/README.md

     coordinate system or inverse projected longitude/latitude.

 gdalraster is a fast, lightweight and modern R interface to GDAL.
-It may be suitable for applications that primarily need low-level raster I/O or explicit manipulation of VRT format, or prefer native GDAL-like calling.
+It may be suitable for applications that primarily need low-level raster I/O, explicit manipulation of VRT format, or prefer native ‘GDAL’-like calling.
+The additional functionality is somewhat aimed at thematic data analysis but may have other utility.

 ## Installation